andreaaazo/chatgpt-prompts/README.md

 [Paste text here]
 ```

-## Act as a UX User Personas Generatos
+## Act as a UX User Personas Generator
 **Examples**: Generates user personas for case design study
 ```
 I want you to act as a professional UX designer with a lot of years of experience.
 You are given a prompt for an application, and you need to generate user personas as comprehensively as possible.
 The first user personas should be easy, while the last ones should be very challenging.
 Generate up to 3 user personas that can assist in the app design study and user flow creation.